etlbox/etlbox.website/doks_v1.8/dbextensions/content/pricing/index.md

 ## Frequently Asked Questions

 #### Is there a trial version?
 Absolutely.
 By downloading the official NuGet package of ETLBox, you can set it up and use it for testing purposes.
 The connectors are limited to 5,000 rows.
 For further testing, you can request a trial valid for 45 days.
 The trial key will remove all limitations, and you can fully evaluate the library.
 If you need a renewal of the trial period, no problem, just contact us.

-#### What if I am not satisfied?
-If you are not 100% satisfied with your purchase, we will refund the full purchase price within 30 days of the purchase date.
+Please note that the trial is not eligible for commercial use.

 #### What about VAT?
 All prices are net without VAT or other local taxes that may apply.